joedursun/EventedConnection/README.md

 ## EventedConnection

-EventedConnection is a wrapper around `net.Conn` that aims to simplify maintaining a long running connection.
+eventedconnection is a wrapper around `net.Conn` that aims to simplify maintaining a long running connection.
 TCP connections can become tedious to handle when being read from or written to in multiple goroutines, and the reconnect logic can often lead to attempts to write to an old connection.

-EventedConnection provides a way to safely read and write to a TCP connection using native Go channels in a thread-safe way.
+eventedconnection provides a way to safely read and write to a TCP connection using native Go channels in a thread-safe way.
 For example, calling `Close()` on the connection will close the TCP connection and any subsequent calls will be ignored, so calling `Close()` in any number of goroutines will not cause a panic.